JCloudYu/lazy-http/README.md

 Well, since that this module's purpose is very simple, "Provide simple and light-weighted http server for developers who only wants to test their website logic via valid http environment", this module has following features...

 - <span style='color:green'>This module dones't have any external dependency but the nodejs's built-in modules</span>
-- <span style='color:red'>This module will not export anything for developers so it cannot cooperate with other modules</span>
+- <span style='color:red'>This module is NOT designed to be used as a module</span>
-- <span style='color:red'>This module will has massive perfornace impact when serving large files</span>
+- <span style='color:red'>This module is NOT designed to serving large files</span>

 ## How to use ? ##
 All you need to do is to install the package globally using following command.